ACD 202–01: Faculty Responsibilities

 Assigned Duties at the University

-The duties of a faculty member consist of those responsibilities assigned by the president or appropriate administrator, such as the executive vice president and provost of the university, vice president, dean, director, or department chair.
+The duties of a faculty member consist of those responsibilities assigned by the president or appropriate administrator, such as the provost of the university, vice president, dean, director, or department chair.
 Teaching assignments, schedules, and other instructional responsibilities (e.g., maintaining office hours, meeting class in accordance with college policies at all regularly scheduled times and places) shall be carried out under the direction of the president.
 Duties and responsibilities shall be related to the expertise and competence of the faculty member and may include sponsored or unsponsored research projects, public service activities, committee assignments, or administrative functions.
 Within the parameters of a faculty member’s assigned responsibilities, he or she shall have the privileges and responsibilities expressed in the approved Board of Regents’ notice of appointment.
 Teaching, research, scholarship and/or creative activities, and service performance shall be considered in decisions relating to compensation, retention, tenure, promotion, termination, or decisions not to rehire.

 Fulfillment of these responsibilities by a faculty member may be considered in any decision relating to that person’s tenure, promotion, retention, termination, or salary.